 2 – Squirrels

-Squirrels are very likely to come and steal strawberries from you, and so many places have lots of squirrels.
-If you’re finding your berries are turning up missing or being eaten, then you might have to think about whether your local squirrel population is to blame.
+Squirrels are very likely to come and steal strawberries from you, and so many places have lots of them around.
+If you’re finding your berries are turning up missing or being eaten, you might have to think about whether your local squirrel population is to blame.

-If you have a really bad squirrel problem, then you might wish to call a pest control company.
-It’s hard to completely eliminate squirrels because of how common they are and some places have laws about relocating squirrels that prevent you from being able to do much.
+If you have a really bad squirrel problem, you might wish to call a pest control company.
+It’s hard to completely eliminate squirrels because of how common they are and some places have laws about relocating them that prevent you from being able to do much.

 3 – Raccoons